Using webhooks

 API versions

 We will always send events based on the API Version on your account at the time of event creation.
-If your account is set to an older API version but a request is sent with a hard coded header, the Event generated will still be based on the API Version on your account at that time.
+If your account is set to an older API version but a request is sent with a hard-coded header, the Event generated will still be based on the API Version on your account at that time.
 Event objects in the past will not be updated if you upgrade your API Version - only subsequent events will follow the new Version's structure.

 Return envelope tracking